The failing deck of the Morrison Bridge lift span was replaced in 2017.

 - Hamilton Construction was awarded a $6.5 million contract to install the new deck in 2017.

-- The temporary vehicle weight limit of 10 tons on the bridge and the temporary speed limit of 25 miles per hour will be removed after the new deck is installed in fall 2017.
+- The temporary vehicle weight limit of 10 tons on the bridge has been increased to 40 tons now that the new deck is in place.

 Construction work in March 2017 focused on strengthening the lift span, which did not impact traffic.
-Work to replace the lift span deck will close four traffic lanes from April 3 through October 2017.
-A single lane is open in each direction over the river, but the westbound lane is only for traffic exiting I-5 and I-84.
-Several night-time bridge closures are planned this spring but two-way traffic will be maintained on the bridge at other times.
-Westbound access from the eastside will be limited to Interstate 5 north access only.
-Westbound bridge users will need to use a different bridge from the inner eastside, such as the Hawthorne or Burnside.
+Work to replace the lift span deck closed four traffic lanes from April 3 through October 20, 2017.
+Westbound access from the eastside was limited to Interstate 5 north access only.
+Westbound bridge users had to use a different bridge from the inner eastside, such as the Hawthorne or Burnside.

-The bridge will need to close to all vehicle traffic when concrete is poured for the east and west leaves of the lift span.
-One closure is planned in late June and one in late September.
-Each closure will last 7 - 10 days, while the concrete is poured and cures.
+The bridge closed to all vehicle traffic when concrete was poured for the east and west leaves of the lift span.
+Full bridge closures lasting two weeks occurred in July and October.
+The closures were needed while the concrete was poured and cured, to avoid cracking the concrete from traffic vibrations.

 The solid deck installed on the bridge in 2011 was made of fiber reinforced polymer (FRP).
 It replaced an open steel grating deck that had lasted 50 years, but provided less traction for vehicles in wet weather.
 Choices for the lift span deck type are limited because the deck’s weight needs to be balanced by the weight of two 1.9 million pound concrete counterweights, and supported by the bridge structure.

 After the deck began to fail soon after installed, County engineers and consulting engineers from David Evans and Associates investigated replacement deck options with consultants and state and federal agency staff.
-The process led to the selection of an open steel grating deck that will be filled with a top layer of lightweight concrete.
+(See this site for information on why the FRP deck failed.)
+The process led to the selection of an open steel grating deck that was filled with a top layer of lightweight concrete.
 The concrete layer is two inches thick and has a top layer of a polymer asphalt for improved vehicle traction compared to the original deck.
 This deck type has a long history of use on bascule drawbridges like the Morrison.

 The open grating concrete filled deck was not chosen in 2011 primarily due to its heavier weight.
 The new deck will weigh 44 to 47 pounds per square foot, compared to 20 pounds for the original open steel grating deck and the FRP deck.
-Analysis in the last year has confirmed that the bridge structure can support the additional weight.
+Analysis confirmed that the bridge structure can support the additional weight.
 The weight of the two counterweights will be modified to support the extra weight of the new deck.

 Multnomah County maintains the Morrison Bridge, five other Willamette River bridges, and 300 miles of roads.
-For information, visit www.multco.us/bridges.
+For information, visit /bridges.